kovidgoyal/rapydscript-ng/README.md

   for a list of JavaScript keywords.

 - Method binding in RS is not automatic.
 So ``someobj.somemethod()`` will do the right thing, but ``x = someobj.somethod; x()`` will not.
-RS could work around it, but at significant performance cost.
+You can turn method binding on via a scoped flag.
 See the section above on method binding for details.

 - Nested comprehensions are not supported.
 So you cannot do this:
 	[a for a in b for b in c]